mvolkmann/blog/src/alfred.md

 ## Music

+In the Alfred Preferences under Features ...
+Music, change the keyword for launching the "Mini Player" from "itunes" to "music".

-To play songs in the Music app, open the Alfred search box and enter "itunes".
+To play songs in the Music app, open the Alfred search box and enter "music".
 This will prompt for enabling access to the Music app mini player.
-Once this is done, enter "itunes" to open the mini player where a song can be selected.
+Once this is done, enter "music" and select "Show Music.app Mini Player" where a song can be selected.

-The keyword for launching the mini player can be changed to "music" in the Alfred Preferences under Features ...
-Music.

 ## 1Password Integration